shalakawires/website-02/blueprint.md

 ```

 This hook is a more efficient and centralized way to manage page metadata compared to using a third-party library like `react-helmet-async`.

+---

+## **Current Plan: Remove "Key Machines" Feature**

+### **Overview**
+This update removes the "Key Machines in Our Production Process" section from the application.
+This includes the carousel on the home page and the detailed section on the "About Us" page.
+The goal is to simplify the user interface and remove potentially outdated information.

+### **Steps Taken**

+1.  **Modified `src/pages/Home.jsx`:**
+    *   Removed the `plantImages` object containing the machine data.
+    *   Removed the entire "Key Machines Section" JSX, including the `Carousel` component that displayed the machine images.
+    *   Removed the `handleTitleClick` function which was navigating to the about page section.

+2.  **Modified `src/pages/About.jsx`:**
+    *   Removed the `plantImages` object.
+    *   Removed the entire `Box` element with the `id="key-machines"` that rendered the machine details.
+    *   Removed the `keyMachinesRef` ref.

+3.  **Deleted Image Assets:**
+    *   Removed image files from the `public/plant-images/` directory related to the key machines.

+### **Outcome**
+The "Key Machines" feature has been completely removed from the application codebase and assets.
+The home and about pages have been updated to reflect this change.